bloomingstars/privacy/README.md

 # privacy

 # Original Netflix IMDB denonymization attack :
- hw1

 	Given the anonymized Netflix Database and Publicly available IMDb ratings.
-	Using the IMBD ratings as auxiliary information, and using a weighted scoring algorithm A user's details can be de-anonymizes
+	Using the IMBD ratings as auxiliary information, and using a weighted scoring algorithm A user's details can be de-anonymized @ hw1